Hykiinyte/BEAR-e-controller/README.md

 # BEAR-e-controller
-Pythons are a type of snake, that are especially prevalent in places such as Florida.
-Burmese Pythons are actually invasive to Florida, as they out compete or eat up most typical wildlife.
+Python is a genus of constricting snakes in the Pythonidae family native to the tropics and subtropics of the Eastern Hemisphere.
+The name python was proposed by François Marie Daudin in 1803 for non-venomous flecked snakes.
+Currently, 10 python species are recognized as valid taxa.
+Pythons are especially prevalent in places such as Florida, as well as anywhere both tropical and subtropical.
+Burmese Pythons in particular are actually invasive to Florida, as they out compete or eat up most typical wildlife.

 RobotPy Documentation: https://robotpy.readthedocs.io/en/stable/